How to Add New Custom Hotkeys to Windows 10

 Adding Custom Hotkeys With Third-Party Software

 The WinHotKey window in the shot above includes a list of default Windows 10 hotkeys.
 Note that you can’t edit those with this package.
-What you can do is set up new keyboard shortcuts that open software or documents, or that adjust the active window.
+What you can do is set up new keyboard shortcuts that open software or documents or adjust the active window.

 - Press New Hotkey to open the window shown in the snapshot below.